-BMP Category Action Items Progress Report Updates (March 2018 - Aug 2019) Watershed Plan (Adapted from Table 6-6 of the Gunpowder Creek Watershed Plan) 1.
-Coordination with NKU FILO Program a) Coordinate projects with NKU and KDFWR See Table 2.1.1, Item 2a and KDFWR b) Provide guidance on best project locations , a) Identify areas along the stream corridor that are lacking vegetation.
+BMP Category Action Items Progress Report Updates (Sept 2019 - Aug 2020) Watershed Plan (Adapted from Table 6-6 of the Gunpowder Creek Watershed Plan) 1.
+Coordination with NKU FILO Program a) Coordinate projects with NKU and KDFWR No information for this reporting period and KDFWR b) Provide guidance on best project locations a) Identify areas along the stream corridor that are lacking vegetation.
 2. Riparian Plantings b) Facilitate partnerships to promote reforestation, especially along stream riparian zones and on steep slopes.
 No information for this reporting period c) Plant vegetation along the stream banks. a) Locate opportunities for bioinfiltration.
 3. Bioinfiltration b) Coordinate with landowners.
 No information for this reporting period c) Design and construct bioinfiltration. a) Locate existing basins with potential based on capacity, impact, and potential owner cooperation.
 4. Detention Basin Retrofits b) Work with owners to secure grant money where possible.
-No information for this reporting period c) Design and install the retrofits, overcompensating locally if necessary to reach the design target for the entire subwatershed, considering impact of BMPs.
-5. Detention Basins a) Locate opportunities for new detention basins in heavily developed areas that do not currently have detention. b) Coordinate with landowners to allow construction of a new basin or obtain property to construct new detention basins.
+No information for this reporting period c) Design and install the retrofits, overcompensating locally if necessary to reach the design target for the entire subwatershed, considering impact of BMPs. a) Locate opportunities for new detention basins in heavily developed areas that do not currently have detention.
+5. Detention Basins b) Coordinate with landowners to allow construction of a new basin or obtain property to construct new detention basins.
 No information for this reporting period c) Design and construct the detention basins that provide channel protection controls.

-BMP Category Action Items Progress Report Updates (March 2018 - Aug 2019 Watershed Plan (Adapted from Table 6-6 of the G 6.
+Table 2.5 cont.
+BMP Category Action Items Progress Report Updates (Sept 2019 - Aug 2020) Watershed Plan (Adapted from Table 6-6 of the Gunpowder Creek Watershed Plan) 6.
 Wetland Creation/ a) Evaluate feasibility of obtaining a single, generic permit from DOW to perform this type of work in the floodplain.
 No information for this reporting period Restoration b) Continue coordination and cost-sharing with NKU FILO.
-No information for this reporting period Restoration 7.
-Conservation of Open Areas c) Design and construct/restore wetlands.
-Restoration 7.
-Conservation of Open Areas 8.
-Onsite Wastewater a) Continue to promote conservation of forested lands, particularly those that currently serve as riparian buffer zones. b) Conduct meeting with local conservation groups regarding efforts to identify potential properties for conservation.
-No information for this reporting period PCR Supplement (Adapted from Appendix A of the Gunp owder Creek Watershed Plan Supplement) a) Meet with key stakeholders (responsible parities) and determine future sewer and onsite wastewater options for homes on septic 8.
-Onsite Wastewater Improvement b) Based on stakeholder discussions, develop a strategy that may include running sewers to existing homes, repairing septic systems, installing alternative onsite wastewater systems, etc. No information for this reporting period c) Secure appropriate funding source(s) for implementation of the strategy d) Implement strategy - Livestock Exclusion Fencing No information for this reporting period
+No information for this reporting period c) Design and construct/restore wetlands.
+7. Conservation of Open Areas a) Continue to promote conservation of forested lands, particularly those that currently serve as riparian buffer zones.
+No information for this reporting period b) Conduct meeting with local conservation groups regarding efforts to identify potential properties for conservation.
+No information for this reporting period PCR Supplement (Adapted from Appendix A of the Gunp powder Creek Watershed Plan Supplement) a) Meet with key stakeholders (responsible parities) and determine future sewer and onsite wastewater options for homes on septic 8.
+Onsite Wastewater Improvement b) Based on stakeholder discussions, develop a strategy that may include running sewers to existing homes, repairing septic systems, installing alternative onsite wastewater systems, etc. No information for this reporting period c) Secure appropriate funding source(s) for implementation of the strategy d) Implement strategy 9.
+Agriculture Improvement Livestock Exclusion Fencing No information for this reporting period